DOP OIL MARTANI HILLS

 Acquasparta, Spoleto, Massa Martana, Todi, Castel Ritaldi, Giano dell’Umbria, Montefalco, Gualdo Cattaneo, Collazzone, Bevagna, Cannara, Bettona, Deruta, Torgiano, Bastia Umbra.

-Our farmers selects the best qualities of Frantoio, Moraiolo and Leccino olives, to bring the ancient authenticity of this DOP Extra Virgin Olive Oil to your table.
+Our farmers select the best qualities of Frantoio, Moraiolo, and Leccino olives, to bring the ancient authenticity of this DOP Extra Virgin Olive Oil to your table.

-The olives are scrupulously selected and the harvest, manual, is done at the beginning of the season when the fruit is still unripe, this to allow all the original and authentic fruity flavor characteristics of the oil.
+The olives are carefully selected, and the harvest is done at the beginning of the season when the fruit is still unripe to preserve all the original and authentic fruity flavors and tasty characteristics of the oil.

-This Olive Oil is a healthy and genuine food, suitable for a true Mediterranean diet.
+This Olive Oil is a healthy and genuine food, suitable for an actual Mediterranean diet.